AnatolyKoptelov/6_password_strength/README.md

 ```
 Input a password for checking or tap Enter for exit:
 ```
-Then application will give you your password rating and recomendations for password streght increasing.
+Then application will give you your password rating and recommendations for password strength increasing.
 ```
 Your password strength: 1